by Brandon Butler

 Technically, gameplay hasn’t changed at all from the original, with enemy encounters feeling mostly reused from the previous game.
 Crouch, sneak, press Triangle.
 You either enjoy it or you don’t.
 I enjoy the scavenging and being forced to try different tactics to conserve ammo or use weapons I’m not particularly fond of using, but there’s not a lot of variety in the setups.
 Some dudes are patrolling an area, usually one will walk out of sight of the others, you send an arrow into his head, rinse and repeat.
 Ellie and Abby are visually different and use a slightly different set of weapons, but the tactics and techniques you learn for Ellie are identical for Abby.
 Even Mario and Luigi have different run and jump styles in most Mario Bros. games, so I’m disappointed the women’s physics are essentially a copy and paste job.
 Sometimes the stealth system was a little persnickety when it comes to hiding from enemies, and I found the dogs highly unpredictable and buggy.
 Hopefully future patches can iron out these little illusion-breakers.

-From the voice acting to the motion capture to the animation and modeling, the artistry on display here is extraordinary.
+From voice acting to motion capture to animation, the artistry is extraordinary.

 Visually, there’s nothing wrong with this game.
 Cutscenes are rendered beautifully and the detail of the models — even on an eight year old console — are some of the best I’ve seen on the PS4.
 Eyes look wet and life-like, and faces carry so much expression that it’s easy to see actors Ashley Johnson and Laura Bailey in their performances of Ellie and Abby, respectively.
 And I don’t want to gloss over the performances: from the voice acting to the motion capture to the animation and modeling, the artistry on display here is extraordinary.
 I grew up playing with pixels and I’m now walking along roads with actual living, breathing people — or at least my brain wants to believe these collections of polygons and audio files are real people.
 It’s funny how real Ellie and Joel and Tommy and Abby and Lev and Sarah are (or were) to me, and ironically it’s this attention to realism, the performances from this amazing cast and animators, that make me care so much about Ellie that I find the story in this game so damn polarizing.